predatorx7/common_configs/README.md

 }
 ```

-We'll use a pre-existing MapConfig which can use `Map<String, dynamic>` as a
+We'll use a pre-existing MapConfig which uses `Map<String, dynamic>` as a
 Config with an identifier.

 ```dart